 Describe this place and explain why you would recommend it.

-A2: We mentioned widely different places in Taiwan, and we talked about how we like it, whether it's the people or the scenery.
+A2: We mentioned widely different places in Taiwan, and we talked about what we like about them, whether it's the people or the scenery.

-I talked about a rather smaller place - Rebirth Cafe on Wenzou Street.
+I talked about a rather smaller place: Rebirth Cafe on Wenzou Street.

-It's a kinda rustic place before but recently a film called "六弄咖啡館" is gonna be shot there, and so the crew redecorated both the interior and the exterior and paid for it 100%.
+It was a rustic place before but recently a film called "六弄咖啡館" was to be filmed there, so the crew redecorated both the interior and the exterior and paid for it 100%.

-The reason why this place is recommended is that the cook, Kevin, goes to the Taipei Central Market to collect the freshest ingredients 3am in the morning every day.
-Fish, meat, vegetables.
-It is a value that is rarely seen elsewhere, and so I really recommend people going there and enjoy the food there.
+The reason why this place was recommended was because the cook, Kevin, goes to the Taipei Central Market to collect the freshest ingredients at 3 in the morning every day.
+Fish, meat, and vegetables.
+This is value that is rarely seen elsewhere, so I really recommend people to go there and enjoy the food there.

-That Kevin is friendly and I've been learning with him to cook for almost half a year is also a reason. :P
+That Kevin is friendly and has been teaching me to cook for almost half a year is also a reason. :P

 Q3: Express your opinions about KP (柯文哲) and about how Taipei and probably Taiwan are different 100 days